Marietta College: Reputation and rankings

 In 2021, Marietta was included in national rankings by U.S. News & World Report as #3 for Best Value Schools and #8 for Regional Colleges in the Midwest.
 College Factual ranked Marietta #20 out of 80 Ohio schools.
-In 2020, Washington Monthly ranked MC #62 for bachelor's degrees.
+In 2024, Washington Monthly ranked Marietta 32nd among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.